 Passing the Bentley convertible at the door, we ascend the carpeted steps.
-Our cases are whisked away graciously by the footmen as we are escorted into the Atrium.
-Looking up, we feel giddy as we crane our necks to take in the glittering chandeliers casting myriad rays of splendid light all around the dark wood panelled interior.
-The plaque hanging above the stairs tells us that Aux Trois Roys already had an established reputation for providing high class hospitality in 1752, seventeen years before Napoleon’s birth.
-He held a banquet here in 1797 but we don’t know if he spent the night.
-There is a suite named in his honour.
-The hotel claims many other famous guests including Queen Elizabeth ll.
+Our cases are whisked away graciously by the footmen as we are escorted into the Atrium of the Les Trois Rois.
+Looking up, we feel giddy as we crane our necks to take in the glittering chandeliers casting myriad rays of splendid light all around the dark wood-paneled interior.
+The plaque hanging above the stairs tells us that Aux Trois Roys already had an established reputation for providing high-class hospitality in 1752, seventeen years before Napoleon’s birth.
+He held a banquet here in 1797, but we don’t know if he spent the night.
+There is a suite named in his honor.
+The hotel claims many other famous guests, including Queen Elizabeth ll.

 At check-in, we are presented with a single dusky damask rose on a perfect de-thorned stem.
-A nice touch we think.
-When we enter our chamber we find a slim, elegant vase, ready filled with water, awaiting our trophy.
-There are many similar small delights in the next twenty four hours as we gradually come to realise that nothing is left to chance here.
+A nice touch, we think.
+When we enter our chamber, we find a slim, elegant vase, ready filled with water, awaiting our trophy.
+There are many similar small delights in the next twenty-four hours as we gradually realize nothing is left to chance here.
 Nothing is permitted to enter Les Trois Rois unless it is excellent.
-This seems to apply equally to the guests who are all impeccably dressed and well mannered in the best traditions of Swiss reserve.
+This applies equally to guests, who are impeccably dressed and well-mannered in the best traditions of the Swiss reserve.
 From the exquisitely fine but modern bone china in Cheval Blanc, the two Michelin starred restaurant, to the bewildering pillow menu, everything is designed to enhance your experience.

-Switzerland has long provided generations of fine hoteliers from some of the world’s greatest hotel schools such as L’École hotelière de Lausanne.
+Switzerland has long provided generations of fine hoteliers from some of the world’s greatest hotel schools, such as L’École hotelière de Lausanne.
 So they set very high standards for the best swiss hotels to live up to.
-Shrouded in myth, steeped in history, marinaded in culture and garnished with real sophistication, Les Trois Rois a member of Leading Hotels of the World, doesn’t disappoint.
+Shrouded in myth, steeped in history, marinaded in culture, and garnished with real sophistication, Les Trois Rois, a member of Leading Hotels of the World, doesn’t disappoint.
 This Grand Dame of swiss hotels has occupied a position as one of Europe’s foremost Grand Hotels since the seventeenth century.
-The present building though, was completed in 1844 thanks to the vision of Johann Jakob Senn who saw the trade that the new railway link from Strassburg (still then a German city) would bring and so Die Drei Konige became a familiar point on The Grand Tour.
-So what is it like to stay in such vaunted company?
+The present building was completed in 1844 thanks to the vision of Johann Jakob Senn, who saw the trade that the new railway link from Strassburg (still then a German city) would bring, and so Die Drei Konige became a familiar point on The Grand Tour.
+So what is it like to stay in such a vaunted company?

-This is a city hotel in Switzerland so don’t expect palatial proportions.
-Our 32 sqm Rhine view King was beautiful and well equipped but the most important feature was the balcony overlooking the river, in full flood as the spring melt in the Alps combines with April rainfall to produce a mighty torrent.
-We left the balcony doors open as late as we could and were lulled to sleep by the serenity of the moment.
-We were slightly disappointed to find that a king bed is actually two single mattresses as we like to snuggle.
+This is a city hotel in Switzerland, so don’t expect palatial proportions.
+Our 32 sqm Rhine view King was beautiful and well equipped, but the most important feature was the balcony overlooking the river, in full flood as the spring melt in the Alps combines with April rainfall to produce a mighty torrent.
+We left the balcony doors open as late as we could and were lulled to sleep by the moment’s serenity.
+We were slightly disappointed to find that a king bed is actually two single mattresses.
 The complimentary mini-bar was some compensation.

 Breakfast is served in The Brasserie and is excellent.
-The only minor disappointment was the limited fruit but the hand made breads and preserves, the local honey, the charcuterie were all really good.
+The only minor disappointment was the limited fruit, but the handmade bread and preserves, the local honey, and the charcuterie were all really good.
 I am happy to report that this is one hotel that can cook your eggs perfectly.
-Mine were soft-poached and my partners omelette was spot-on.
-Service was good without being remarkable, and certainly not intrusive.
+Mine were soft-poached, and my partner’s omelet was spot-on.
+Service was good without being remarkable and certainly not intrusive.

-The highlight was definitely lunch at Le Cheval Blanc where we were in ecstasy over the delicacy of the amuses bouche before we even got to the starter.
-It has two Michelin stars so you expect excellence but Peter Knobl is a truly gifted chef.
-How he manages to create such definitive flavours as in the beetroot macaroon or the “mushroom three ways” is beyond me and the presentation, needless to say was of the highest order.
+The highlight was lunch at Le Cheval Blanc, where we were in ecstasy over the delicacy of the amuses bouche before we even got to the starter.
+It has two Michelin stars, so you expect excellence, but Peter Knobl is a truly gifted chef.
+How he manages to create such definitive flavors as in the beetroot macaroon or the “mushroom three ways” is beyond me and the presentation, needless to say, was of the highest order.
 When the kitchen calmed down, Herr Knobl came into the salon in his whites to greet each table personally and seek feedback.
 We ran out of superlatives.

-Overall this is a superb hotel and the price reflects the very high standards not only of service but in the fabric and equipment too.
-Les Trois Rois successfully blends the best of its considerable heritage with all the comforts that modern technology can provide.
+Overall this is a superb hotel, and the price reflects the very high standards not only of service but in the fabric and equipment too.
+Les Trois Rois blends the best of its considerable heritage with all the comforts modern technology can provide.
 The Wi-Fi is faster than almost any other hotel we have experienced.
-The key fobs seem quaintly old-fashioned but make no mistake, those door locks are electronic and highly secure.
-Little touches like the rose at check-in (and the satisfied look on the face of the check-in clerk when we discovered the waiting vase in our room) and the gift of their home-made strawberry and rhubarb jam at check-out tell you that they go to a lot of trouble to think of ways to please.
+The key fobs seem quaintly old-fashioned but make no mistake door locks are electronic and highly secure.
+Little touches like the rose at check-in (and the satisfied look on the face of the check-in clerk when we discovered the waiting vase in our room), and the gift of their home-made strawberry and rhubarb jam at check-out tell you that they go to a lot of trouble to think of ways to please.
 All of which could feel gimmicky if it wasn’t just additional to extremely professional and gracious service delivery.
-The in-room entertainment system is B&O, the air-con may be hidden behind a 19th century patterned grill but the control is state of the art touch sensitive.
-I could go on but you get the picture.
+The in-room entertainment system is B&O, the air-con may be hidden behind a 19th century patterned grill, but the control is state-of-the-art touch-sensitive.
+I could go on, but you get the picture.
 Fashions fade, style is eternal.
 Yves St Laurent would have loved this place.

 Note: Posts may be sponsored by the proprietor or brand being appraised.
 All opinions remain our own & are in no way influenced.